 Good Stress VS Bad Stress

 Not all stress is equal.
-We asked Dr. Vanessa von Auer, clinical psychologist at VA Psychology Center, to differentiate between good and bad stress.
+We asked Dr. Vanessa von Auer, a clinical psychologist at VA Psychology Center, to differentiate between good and bad stress.
 Beneficial stress, known as “eustress,” motivates children to be productive and accomplish tasks.
-“This type of stress is usually short-term and within a child’coping abilities,” she said.
+“This type of stress is usually short-term and within a child’s coping abilities,” she said.

 Unhealthy stress or “distress” can lead to increased anxiety, hopelessness, and decreased performance.
 According to Dr. von Auer, “This type of stress is perceived to be outside a child’s coping abilities or control, which is why many children then usually give up, shut down or act out, behaviourally or emotionally.”

 The long term effects of being overstressed could result in the child’s body reacting physically.
 “When a child feels over-pressured, the body responds by releasing a series of chemicals that affect their hearts, blood pressure, brain and metabolism… When this happens too often, children can experience serious illnesses, such as anxiety disorders, depression, cardiovascular disease, obesity, and other conditions, as they grow up,” said Dr. von Auer.

 Fiona Walker, Group Manager Director of Julia Gabriel Education adds, “Research strongly indicates that rigid schedules, oppressive learning practices and harsh criticism when young children fail to live up to expectations, leads to low esteem, demotivation to learn and a lack of self-confidence.
 Pushing too hard can lead to burnout and depression in children as young as 9 or 10 years old – and even suicide in early teens in the worst cases.”

 ⇒ Related Read: Signs of Low Self-Esteem in Children